pancakeswap/pancake-subgraph/README.md

 # PancakeSwap Subgraph

-The Graph exposes a GraphQL endpoint to query the events and entities within the Binance Smart Chain and PancakeSwap ecosystem.
+TheGraph exposes a GraphQL endpoint to query the events and entities within the Binance Smart Chain and PancakeSwap ecosystem.

 Currently, there are multiple subgraphs, but additional subgraphs can be added to this repo:

 1. **[Blocks](https://thegraph.com/explorer/subgraph/pancakeswap/blocks)**: Tracks all the blocks on Binance Smart Chain.

-2. **[Exchange](https://thegraph.com/explorer/subgraph/pancakeswap/exchange)**: Tracks all PancakeSwap Exchange data with price, volume, liquidity, ...
+2. **Exchange (not deployed)**: Tracks all PancakeSwap Exchange data with price, volume, liquidity, ...

 3. **[DexCandles](https://thegraph.com/explorer/subgraph/pancakeswap/dex-candles)**: Tracks all the PancakeSwap trades (event: `Swap`) with 5m / 15m / 1h / 4h / 1d / 1w candles.